“I want to separate from my husband.”

 4. There are a lot of practical considerations

 There are a lot of things to think about before you actually separate.
 Where will you live?
+How to be separated from your husband?
 How will you support yourself?
-Will it affect your ability to work?
+Will separating from your husband affect your ability to work?

 Sort out your financial and living situation as early as you can so you don’t have the added stress of dealing with them once the separation is underway.
 Don’t forget to pay attention to the little things, like who pays the internet bill or whose name the water bill is in.

 Get everything squared away and be sure you have your own personal bank account as soon as you can.

 5. Alone time can be both good and bad

 Alone time is vital for recharging your batteries and figuring out who you are outside of your marriage.
 Factor in regular alone time, whether that’s a quiet evening alone or even a weekend break after separating from your husband.

 However, you can have too much of a good thing.

 Too much alone time can leave you feeling isolated and depressed.

 Make sure you get out and about and see friends and family, or join in with events at your workplace or in your local community.